May Day: A History of May 1st

 Horrified labour leaders across the world were outraged by the massacre.

 In solidarity with their Chicago comrades, the first anniversary of the incident, May 1, was marked with tributes and peaceful demonstrations.
-By 1891, the world’s most prominent Socialist Group, the ‘Second International’, voted at their annual conference in Paris to recognise May 1 as ‘International Worker’s Day’, AKA May Day.
+In 1891, the world’s most prominent socialist organisation, the ‘Second International’, voted at their annual conference in Paris to recognise May 1 as ‘International Worker’s Day’.

 Contemporary may Day poster